lordcodes/unity-powerprefs/README.md

 The public API is fully documented, including code documentation.

-## Unity Support

-It is developed and tested on Unity 2018.1.

-## Installation
+## Install

-You can download the latest version of PowerPrefs by [using this link](https://github.com/andrewlord1990/unity-powerprefs/releases/download/v0.4.0/PowerPrefs.0.4.0.unitypackage).
+You can download the latest version of PowerPrefs [from releases](https://github.com/lordcodes/unity-powerprefs/releases/latest).

 Once you have the `unitypackage` file, you can import it into your Unity project.
 If your project is already open then you can simply double-click the downloaded package.
 Alternatively, go to `Assets -> Import Package -> Custom Package` within the Unity editor.